Safe Patient Handling is a relatively newer clinical practice concept which demonstrates professional practice.

 5 Leading the injury prevention program through advocacy

-In our efforts to assist organizations in defining their Safe Patient Handling programs and the functional roles of those who are involved, we developed these five mentoring principles.
-Our foundational premise is centered upon developing, implementing, and sustaining the comprehensive Safe Patient Programs that we customize for our partners.
-Transitioning clinical staff from outdated lifting methodologies to a more modernized style of practice requires a comprehensive system’s approach which supports these concepts for the purposes of long-term sustainability.
-Our mentoring goal consists of continuously developing our processes until a new patient-lift standard is achieved for our organizations.
+We developed these principles to assist organizations in defining their Safe Patient Handling programs and the roles of the involved individuals.
+Our fundamental focus is to develop, implement, and sustain comprehensive Safe Patient Handling Programs tailored to our partners’ needs.
+The transition from dated lifting methodologies to a more modernized practice necessitates a comprehensive systems approach supporting these concepts for long-term sustainability.
+Our mentoring goal is continuous process development until a new patient-lift standard is achieved for our organizations.

-In need of support to develop a new Safe Patient Handling Program?
-Maybe your existing program could use a tune-up?
-Contact Roric to schedule a program assessment.
+If you’re considering establishing a new Safe Patient Handling Program or if your current program could benefit from a revamp, contact Roric to schedule a program assessment.